sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 ### Enable a data entity
-Since you have already performed the steps in the prerequisites tutorial, you should have a destination to the ES5 shopping API that points to a service to return a list of products.
+Since you have already performed the steps in the prerequisites tutorial, you should have a destination to our CAP service, including to the **Products** entity that returns a list of products.

-Now you must create the connection between your app and the ES5 system.
+Now you must create the connection between your app and our CAP service.

 1. Open the **Data** tab.